Charleston Battery: History

 At the conclusion of the 2021 season, the Battery announced on November 1, 2021, that the club and Mike Anhaeuser had parted ways.
 Anhaeuser joined the Charleston Battery as a player in 1994, and switched into a coaching role in 1999.
 In 2004, he was named head coach of the club and led Charleston Battery to a U.S. Open Cup Final appearance in 2008 as well as two USL Championships in 2010 and 2012.

 On December 20, 2021, Battery announced that they had hired Conor Casey as head coach.
 However, on October 12, 2022, with one match remaining in the season and the Battery near the bottom of the Eastern Conference standings, the club and Casey opted to part ways by mutual agreement.
 Assistant coach Dennis Sanchez was named interim head coach while a search for a permanent replacement began.

+A 2022 Charleston Battery home match against the Las Vegas Lights.

 On November 17, 2022, Battery announced that they had hired Memphis 901 FC head coach Ben Pirmann for the same position in Charleston.
-Pirmann was named the 2022 USL Championship Coach of the Year after leading Memphis to a 2nd-place finish in the Eastern Conference and a spot in the conference semifinals.
+Pirmann was named the 2022 USL Championship Coach of the Year after leading Memphis to a second-place finish in the Eastern Conference and a spot in the conference semifinals.

 In 2023, the Battery bounced back with the best turnaround campaign in USL Championship history, amassing a 17-9-8 record in the regular season to finish third in the conference, a 34-point improvement from 2022.
 Charleston won a league-best 29 points away from home and tied for the most road wins (eight), along with winning 16 points from losing positions (sixth-most in the league).
 The Battery advanced to the 2023 USL Championship Final after defeating Indy, Birmingham and Louisville in the earlier rounds to claim the Eastern Conference title, the club's first trophy since 2012.
 Charleston were narrow runners-up in the Final to Phoenix Rising FC at home.
 The season was highlighted by the break-out campaigns of Fidel Barajas, Nick Markanich, Derek Dodson, Dante Polvara and Trey Muse, and Augustine Williams was the top scorer for a second consecutive year.
 Barajas matched the single-season assists record with 11, became the club's youngest all-time goalscorer, and was named the USL Championship Young Player of the Year and All-League Second Team.
 Pirmann was named a finalist for Coach of the Year.